delucis/v3.chrisswithinbank.net/blog/_posts/2021-01-07-progetto-positano.md

-Since 2017, in partnership with the [Ernst von Siemens Musikstiftung][evs], ensemble mosaik has been offering composers the opportunity to spend a month working on their music at the [Wilhelm Kempff Kulturstiftung][wkk]’s Casa Orfeo in Positano, Italy, collaboration with the ensemble’s musicians, and a performance of several works in an autumn concert in Berlin.
+Since 2017, in partnership with the [Ernst von Siemens Musikstiftung][evs], ensemble mosaik has been offering composers the opportunity to spend a month working on their music at the [Wilhelm Kempff Kulturstiftung][wkk]’s Casa Orfeo in Positano, Italy, and to collaborate with the ensemble’s musicians, with the results presented in an autumn concert in Berlin.

 mosaik have worked flat out throughout these difficult months to keep performing safely wherever possible, so against the